Paralympic Games are for athletes with a disability.

 There are summer games and winter games.

-They follow an Olympic Games in the same place.
+They follow each Olympic Games in the same city.

 There are many events at a Paralympic Games that are the same as those at an Olympic Games.

 The Paralympic Games is an international sporting event for athletes with disability.
 There are ten categories of disability, including, among others:

 impaired muscle ability such as paraplegia, quadriplegia, muscular dystrophy and spina bifida;

 impaired range of movement due to amputation or to missing or unformed limbs;